olebole/irafdoc/doc/imcoords.skyctran.rst

   <dt><b>&lt;filename&gt;</b></dt>
   <!-- Sec='PARAMETERS' Level=1 Label='' Line='&lt;filename&gt;' -->
   <dd>The list of input coordinate files.
 Coordinates may be entered by hand by
-  setting input to <tt>"STDIN"</tt>.
+  setting input to <span style="font-family: monospace;">"STDIN"</span>.
 A STDIN coordinate list is terminated by typing q or &lt;EOF&gt; (usually &lt;ctrl/d&gt; or &lt;ctrl/z&gt;).
   </dd>
   </dl>
   <dl>
   <dt><b>imcursor</b></dt>
   <!-- Sec='PARAMETERS' Level=1 Label='imcursor' Line='imcursor' -->
-  <dd>If the input file name is equal to the reserved keyword <tt>"imcursor"</tt> the input
+  <dd>If the input file name is equal to the reserved keyword <span style="font-family: monospace;">"imcursor"</span> the input
   coordinates are read from the image cursor and the input coordinate system is the coordinate system of the image specified by the insystem parameter.
   The coordinate list is terminated by typing q or  &lt;EOF&gt; (usually &lt;ctrl/d&gt; or